donghan-fu/donghan-fu.github.io/_pages/about.md

 Welcome to my homepage!

 My name is Donghan Fu, and I am a Ph.D. student in the [School of Information Science and Learning Technologies (SISLT)](https://cehd.missouri.edu/information-science-learning-technologies/degrees-programs/information-science-learning-technologies-phd/) at the University of Missouri-Columbia (MU).
-My research lies at the intersection of Human-Computer and AI Interaction, Educational Technology, and AI for Science Communication and Education.
+My research lies at the intersection of **Human-Computer and AI Interaction, Educational Technology, and AI for Science Communication and Education**.
 I am particularly interested in how generative AI is transforming the ways people communicate, understand, and learn STEM subjects.

 By integrating emerging media technologies with theories from educational psychology, my work aims to address real-world challenges in science learning.
 I focus on identifying the difficulties learners face and exploring how AI can be designed to enhance both communication and educational outcomes.